Welcome to Kakadu National Park

-Kakadu is a whole lot more than a national park.
-It's also a vibrant, living acknowledgment of the elemental link between the Aboriginal custodians and the country they have nurtured, endured and respected for thousands of generations.
-Encompassing almost 20,000 sq km (about 200km north–south and 100km east–west), it holds in its boundaries a spectacular ecosystem and a mind-blowing concentration of ancient rock art.
-The landscape is an ever-changing tapestry − periodically scorched and flooded, apparently desolate or obviously abundant depending on the season.
+Kakadu is more than a national park.
+It's also a vibrant, living acknowledgement of the elemental link between the Aboriginal custodians and the country they have nurtured, endured and respected for thousands of generations.
+Encompassing almost 20,000 sq km (about 200km north–south and 100km east–west), it holds within its boundaries a spectacular ecosystem, periodically scorched and flooded, and mind-blowing...
+Read More

-3-Day Kakadu National Park and Waterfalls Tour from Darwin
+3-Day Kakadu National Park and Arnhem Land Explorer Tour from Darwin